ispras/casr/docs/usage.md

-If you set `CASR_CLUSTER_UNIQUE_CRASHLINE` environment variable as "1" casr-cluster will deduplicate reports by crashline for each cluster and won't if you set ant other value or do not set anything.
+If you set `CASR_CLUSTER_UNIQUE_CRASHLINE` environment variable as "1" casr-cluster will deduplicate reports by crashline for each cluster and won't if you set any other value or do not set anything.

 Report deduplication and clustering is based on stack trace comparison from [gdb-command](https://github.com/anfedotoff/gdb-command).
 The idea is to run